-The reference indicators for this are the Group's result of the period and equity for the past financial year, or, in the case of the COO and CCO, the operating result and net operating assets of the Industrial Components and Enclosure Systems divisions.
+For the Executive Chairman of the Board of Directors.
+CEO and CFO, the reference indicators are the Group's result of the period and equity for the past financial year, and for the COO and CCO, the operating result and net operating assets of the Industrial Components and Enclosure Systems divisions.